alexfernandez/alexfernandez.github.io/2017/origins-language.md

 thanks to the remains that they left behind.

-We have seen [above](#recent-origin) how hyoid bones allow us to hypothesize that hominins could already articulate 530 kya
+We have seen [above](#recent-origin) how hyoid bones seem to imply that hominins could already articulate 530 kya
 (and no sooner than 3.3 Mya).
 More samples might help us pinpoint these dates more exactly.